silvie-strauss/silvie-strauss.github.io/index.md

 ---

 ### Presentations
+- 2025\.
+"Finding your niche in the complementation system: The distribution of Basque verbal noun complements."
+Emerging Topics in Typology, Leipzig. [\[slides\]](/pdf/ETT2025_Strauß_slides.pdf)
 - 2024\.
 "From knowledge to possibility: structural correlates of semantic change."
 Emerging Topics in Typology, Stockholm. [\[slides\]](/pdf/From-knowledge-to-ability-ETT.pdf)
 - 2024\.
 "An enclitic coordinator in Christian Urmi NENA."
 Rotation project workshop of the RU Cyclic Optimization, Leipzig. [\[slides\]](/pdf/Rotationsprojekt.pdf)
 - 2023\.
 "Paradigmatic redundancy in the complement system of Basque."
 ICHL 26, Heidelberg. [\[slides\]](/pdf/ICHL26.pdf)